Skip to content

 Minimum requirements

-The following versions are supported when issues arise.
+Projects with these versions are supported when issues arise.

 • Ember 4.12 and above